AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Python/Versioning/List objects.md

 -   If you set prefix to a folder name in the request, objects and subfolders whose names contain the prefix are listed.
 -   If you also set delimiter to a forward slash \(/\) in the request, the objects and subfolders whose names start with the specified prefix in the folder are listed.
 Each subfolder is listed as a single result element in commonPrefixes.
 The objects and folders in these subfolders are not listed.

 Example: A bucket named examplebucket contains the following objects: oss.jpg, fun/test.jpg, fun/movie/001.avi, and fun/movie/007.txt.
 The forward slash \(/\) is used as the folder delimiter.
-The following figure shows the structure of the bucket named examplbucket.
+The structure of the bucket named examplbucket is as following.

 ```
 examplebucket